-We are subject to foreign currency risks as we conduct certain clinical development activities in Canada, the United Kingdom ("UK"), Europe and the Pacific Rim.
+We are subject to foreign currency risks as we conduct certain clinical development activities in Canada, the United Kingdom, Europe and the Pacific Rim.
 To date, we have not employed the use of derivative instruments; however, we do hold Canadian dollars which we use to pay certain clinical development activities conducted in Canada and research and license obligations payable to McGill.
-At March 31, 2008 we held approximately \$1.5 million in Canadian dollars.
-We monitor the commitments in Euros, British pounds, and Pacific Rim currencies and may utilize derivatives in the future to minimize our foreign currency risks.
+At June 30, 2008 we held approximately \$1.3 million in Canadian dollars.
+We monitor our commitments in Euros, British pounds, and Pacific Rim currencies and may utilize derivatives in the future to minimize our foreign currency risks.